stringparser/gulp-runtime/README.md

 ## How

-Pass the `gulp` instance to the plugin.
+Pass a `gulp` instance to the plugin.

 ```js
  // Your favourite gulpfile.js